 - Current Michigan Registered Nurse (RN) licensure.
-Out-of-state or international students must submit current RN license with application, and after admission must submit Michigan licensure within two semesters.
+Out-of-state or international students are welcome to apply but must submit a current RN license with application.
+After admission, an admitted student must submit Michigan RN licensure within two semesters.
 All applicants educated outside of the United States must be certified by the Commission on Graduates of Foreign Nursing Schools (CGFNS) to obtain Michigan licensure.
+[Additional requirements for CGFNS evaluation of NCLEX test eligibility are under review for winter 2024 and fall 2024 applicants.]
+More information regarding licensure for international students is available on the State of Michigan Licensing and Regulatory Affairs website.

 - A personal statement of goals for graduate study.

-- If the Test of English as a Foreign Language (TOEFL) is required, the minimum total score required is 101 (minimum 25 Listening, 25 Reading, 25 Writing and 26 Speaking).
-Or, students can submit IELTS (International English Language Testing System) scores, with a required minimum overall score greater than 7 (minimum of 8 in Speaking, minimum of 7 in Writing, and greater than 7 in Reading and Listening).
+- International English Language Testing System (IELTS): A minimum overall score greater than 7 (minimum of 8 in Speaking, minimum of 7 in Writing, and greater than 7 in Reading and Listening).

 Once all application materials are submitted and reviewed, qualified applicants will be invited to complete an interview.
 For information on program costs, please refer to the WSU tuition and fees schedule.

 Each of the clinical specialties may have additional requirements, including specialty RN work experience prior to the start of the APRN clinical courses.

 Step 3: Accept your offer and watch your email